rwxrob/notes/Style of riding.md

-I am a former skater, wannabe bike messenger,  former crit racer and triathlete with a gravel spirit at heart.
-This means I prefer most riding on the road geeking out about performance and fitness while trying not to *look like* I'm geeking out about KOMs and performance.
-I absolutely hate the look of lycra but will put it on occasionally to save those watts and get those PRs.
+I am a former skater, wannabe bike messenger,  former crit racer, and triathlete with a gravel spirit at heart.
+This means I prefer most riding on the road geeking out about performance and fitness while trying not to *look like* I'm geeking out about it.
+I absolutely hate the look of lycra but will put it on occasionally to save those watts and get those PRs—if and only if I'm in peak physical shape and there's nothing left slowing me down but my clothes and wheels.

 - [Lycra takes off 20-70 watts](Lycra%20takes%20off%2020-70%20watts.md)